 - All children have the right to a broad and balanced curriculum.
-This must be suitably differentiated to enable children to: - a) Understand the relevance and purpose of learning activities. - b) Experience levels of understanding and rates of progress that bring feelings of success and achievement. - Teachers use a range of strategies to meet the needs of a range of pupils within their classes.
-Lessons are suitably differentiated.
-There are clear objectives and we use ongoing assessment to inform the next stage of learning. - Provision Maps detail the provision made within the school and Individual Education Plans with small step challenges are carefully designed to enable children to experience regular success.
-This serves to boost confidence and self -esteem. - Our support for children is varied.
+This must be suitably differentiated to enable children to: - a) Understand the relevance and purpose of learning activities. - b) Experience levels of understanding and rates of progress that create success and achievement. - Teachers use a range of strategies to meet the needs of all pupils within their classes.
+There are clear objectives and we use ongoing assessment to inform the next stage of learning. - Provision Maps detail the provision made within the school and Individual Education Plans with small step challenges are carefully designed to enable children to make progress. - Our support for children is varied.
 We offer in class support, small group support and where a need is very specific some individual provision.
 Whilst doing this we acknowledge every child's right to share in and enjoy a full and balanced curriculum and therefore time out of the class is kept to a minimum.